Taxidermia: Plot

-Lajoska stuffs his father and the cats.
-With little left to live for, he locks himself in a homemade surgical harness and through the use of sedatives, painkillers and a heart-lung machine, begins removing his own internal organs.
-Pumping his body full of preservatives and sewing himself up, he activates the machine that decapitates him, leaving behind a preserved statue.
+Lajoska stuffs and preserves his father's body, along with that of the cats.
+With little left to live for, he locks himself in a homemade surgical harness and, through the use of sedatives, painkillers, and a heart-lung machine, begins removing his own internal organs.
+Pumping his body full of preservatives and sewing himself up, he activates a machine that decapitates him, leaving behind a preserved statue.
 His body is displayed in an exhibit alongside the cats and his father.